alibaba/EasyCV/docs/source/tutorials/yolox.md

 To use PAI-Itag format data, use config file `configs/detection/yolox/yolox_s_8xb16_300e_coco_pai.py`

-You can use the [quick_start.md](../quick_start.md) for local installation or use our provided doker images.
+You can use the [quick_start.md](../quick_start.md) for local installation or use our provided doker images (for both training and inference).
 ```shell
 registry.cn-shanghai.aliyuncs.com/pai-ai-test/eas-service:blade_cu111_easycv
 ```